 Inventories are stated at the lower of cost (principally standard cost which approximates actual cost on a first-in, first-out basis) or market value.
-Reserves for potentially excess and obsolete inventory are made based on management's analysis of inventory levels and future sales forecasts.
+Reserves for potentially excess and obsolete inventory are made based on inventory levels and future sales forecasts.